codelitdev/courselit/docs/README.md

 2. Once the code opens up, open two terminal windows in your Visual Studio Code and type in the following commands to start the backend and frontend servers respectively.
   - `yarn lerna run dev --scope=@courselit/api --stream`
   - `yarn lerna run dev --scope=@courselit/app --stream`

+  > The above commands are also exported as `bash` aliases, so you can simply type `api` and `app` in separate terminal windows to run backend and frontend servers respectively.

+## Writing Your Own Widget
+You can add additional functionality to your application via building your own widgets.
+Look at [this](widgets.md) document.

 ## Writing Your Own Widget
 You can add additional functionality to your application via building your own widgets.
 Look at [this](widgets.md) document.